jasoncui/jasoncui.github.io/_posts/2015-12-23-how-i-made-this-blog-for-free.md

 1. [Jekyll Documentation](https://jekyllrb.com/docs/home/).
 A useful overview of what Jekyll is.
 Useful tips ranging from content creation to customization.
 2. [Poole Homepage](http://getpoole.com/).
 Poole is the Jekyll theme used for this site.
 The homepage contains demos and variations on the main Poole theme you can also use.
 3. [Joshua Lande's Tutorial](http://joshualande.com/jekyll-github-pages-poole/).
-A great resource from Joshua Lande detailing how to set-up a Jekyll blog with Poole from start to finish.
-Honestly this source in itself is extensive enough.
-Also has cool tips about setting up extra features like Google Analytics, comments, etc.
+A great resource from Joshua Lande detailing how to set-up a Jekyll blog with Poole from start to finish. **This source in itself is extensive enough.** Also has cool tips about setting up extra features like Google Analytics, comments, etc.
 4. [Vikas Lalwani's Tutorial](http://www.sitepoint.com/set-jekyll-blog-5-minutes-poole/).
 A similar walkthrough-style post that details how to set-up a Jekyll blog.

 #### Jekyll